 Apparently, Courkipas is the word for a Malay fan which is a very appropriate description of the fish plate 107.

-I just the love the name of the first fish on this plate.
-Even though Schouwerdick, sounds as though it’s out of a porn film!
+I just love the name of the first fish on this plate.
+Even though Schouwerdick, sounds as though it’s out of an adult film!

 There is a big variety of fish on this plate from the black Sambia to the angelfish like Pesque

-If you like these fish paintings you may want to check out some of these hugely popular Natural History Posters of Adolphe
+If you like these fish paintings, you may want to check out some hugely popular Natural History Posters of Adolphe